sous-chefs/resolver/README.md

 * `node['resolver']['search']` - the search domain to use
 * `node['resolver']['nameservers']` - Required, an array of nameserver
-  IP address strings; the default is an empty array, and the default recipe will not change resolv.conf if this is not set.
+  IP address strings; the default is an empty array, and the default recipe will not change your configuration if this is not set.
 See __Usage__.
 * `node['resolver']['options']` - a hash of resolv.conf options.
 See
   __Usage__ for examples.
+(Does not work on Windows plataforms)

 Recipes
 =======

-Use one of the recipes to set up /etc/resolv.conf for your system(s).
+Use one of the recipes to set up the resolver configuration for your system(s).

 ## default

-Configure /etc/resolv.conf based on attributes.
+Configure your nameservers based on the attributes defined.

 ## from_server_role

-Configure /etc/resolv.conf's nameservers based on a search for a specific role (by Chef environment).
+Configure nameservers based on a search for a specific role (by Chef environment).

 Usage
 =====